I welcome you on behalf of the faculty and staff at the Tagliatela College of Engineering

 - Students juggling work schedules and personal obligations can take advantage of evening

-- In our freshman Living Learning Community engineering students reside on the same floor of a residence hall, take classes together,
+- In our first-year Living Learning Community engineering students reside on the same floor of a residence hall, take classes together,

 and bond with each other.

-- Freshmen have the opportunity to study abroad at the University of New Haven campus in Prato, Italy in the fall at the cost of University of New Haven tuition, room and board plus airfare.
+- First-year students have the opportunity to study abroad at the University of New Haven campus in Prato, Italy in the fall at the cost of University of New Haven tuition, room and board plus airfare.

 This is an unparalleled opportunity, especially because engineering study abroad programs